5 Best Drum Brushes for that Impeccable Groove

 Brushes are the most commonly used alternative to the ubiquitous wooden drum sticks.
 They are most commonly found in jazz, blues, country, and pop music settings.
 They offer a softer and quieter tone than drum sticks and are a great way for a drummer to expand their horizons.

-My Favorite Drum Brushes to Get the Groove Going
+5 Best Drum Brushes to Get the Groove Going

 These are some of my favorite drum brushes.
 If you want to replace your drum sticks with bristles, you can check these out.

 Vic Firth’s Steve Gadd Wire Brush is the signature model used by the legendary Steve Gadd.
 It is perhaps the brand’s most popular, being equally well-received among pros and amateurs.
-Though on the pricier side, this set is among the best drum brushes around.
+Though on the pricier side, this set is among the best brushes around.

 The Steve Gadd Wire Brush comes with a modern rubber-coated handle for superior grip.
 But keep in mind that this might be a turnoff for traditional players who prefer the classic wooden construction.